Nikola84ca/Team-Profile-Generator/README.md

 ## Credits

 I would like to thank all the teachers and TA of the EdX bootcamp for all the content provided and study materials.
 I found the information needed to implement the checkbox in the [www.npmjs.com](https://www.npmjs.com/package/inquirer) website.
+I also found fundamental information about the validation expressions, I researched online and found these useful articles on the [DEV](https://dev.to/bolouie/how-do-you-check-for-valid-email-input-3b3j) and [stack overflow](https://stackoverflow.com/questions/46155/how-can-i-validate-an-email-address-in-javascript?page=2&tab=scoredesc) websites.
+I then adapted them to my project to make sure the inputs from the users were correct.

 ## Project Status and Upcoming Improvements